CristianVoicemod/challenge-voicemod/README.md

 ## Insights
 You can find in here some comments that may be useful.
 ### Automated tests
 Sometimes, the test `testDownloadStarts` fails.
-Regardless the download page is access directly or organically (tested with email option), the download doesn't start automatically.
+Regardless the download page is accessed directly or organically (tested with email option), the download doesn't start automatically.
 A blink can be seen in the page, but it is not updated.
 I just saw this failing on May 17th morning.